BirukGezahegn/printf/README.md

-This repository contains printf functions collaborated with Mikiyas Hailu
+This repository contains printf functions collaborated with Mikiyas Aklilu Hailu